Jamai Loman

 Jamai Johannes Loman (born 30 June 1986) is a Dutch singer, musical actor and presenter who was the winner of the first series of Idols, the Dutch variant of Pop Idol.

 Biography

-Loman (at that time living with his parents and two elder sisters, Naomi and Chantal), grew up in Schoonhoven, where he started his "career" in a school musical.
-He also performed at the school's "Shownight" in 2000, and played in the school jazzband called 8CC.
+Loman, who grew up in Schoonhoven with his parents and two elder sisters, Naomi and Chantal, began his artistic journey by participating in a school musical.
+His passion for performing led him to showcase his talents at the school's "Shownight" in 2000, as well as being a member of the school jazz band called 8CC.

 In 2003, he entered the Dutch Idols competition.
-To his surprise, he survived round after round and was voted the winner.
-At the 2003, World Idol however, he only received 36 points and came in last, with a slashing Jury report.
+To his surprise, he progressed through each round and ultimately emerged as the winner.
+However, at the 2003 World Idol, he only received 36 points and came in last, facing a critical assessment from the jury.